Duet3D/wiki-content/User_manual/Reference/Gcodes_not_implemented.md

 * M907: Set digital trimpot motor (use M906)
 * M908: Control digital trimpot directly (no requirement, use M906)
 * M909: Set microstepping (use M350)
+* M910: Set decay mode (Detailed driver configuration can be achieved using the "C" Parameter of M569)
 * M928: Start SD logging (See M929)